kolharsam/my-bencode/README.md

 # my-bencode

-It is my own implementation of netstring and bencode in Clojure.
+It is just a crude and bad, and you can say wrong too, implementation of netstring and bencode in Clojure.

 I implemented this, just as an exercise.